NilsonNetto/projeto13-mywallet-front/README.md

 4. Follow the instructions to run the back-end

+5. Create an .env file following the .env.example variables (back-end URL)

-5. Run the front-end with
+6. Run the front-end with

 ```bash
 npm start